brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 }
 ```

 The snake_cased property names are assigned to integers which represent "fields" that all have to be unique.
 Also notice that each defined property has a rule (optional/required) as well as a data type.
-I haven't worked with all the data types available in Protobuf yet, but just having those explicit definitions feels good.
+I haven't worked with all the data types available in Protobuf yet, but just having those explicit definitions saves us a lot of trouble.

-It also appears that in proto3 syntax, you can easily implement hash maps into your .proto files which I find incredibly powerful.

 #### Setting up a test environment